sureshyadav189/WeatherSdk/README.md

 The weather sdk has been added to it separately.
 In this api is implemented, it sends the data of weather according to latitude, longitude and api_key.

 ### How to implemented weather sdk
-there are some staps which are difune below.
+there are some steps which are define below.
 1. Click On File -> New -> import module
 2. Import Module from source is open
 3. sourece directory - > browse the sdk -> Click Ok